Photo of Maggie Rogers, courtesy YouTube

 The Oklahoma outfit has long been a festival circuit favorite, but they seem to thrive especially in somewhat more intimate settings, like the Tulsa Boom Factory at the Bungalow, where their glistening show beamed right into the crowd.

 Ahead of a new album, they revved up fans with heaps of new material, a dazzling, glittery show and a politically charged message in protest of the man living in the White House, all effortlessly stitched together with charm and humor.

 The emcee dominated a string of shows in Austin, putting her skills on full display and justifying her decision not to sign with a label while on the cusp of another massive year.

 Photo of Earl St. Clair performing at SXSW 2017, by Derrick Weber

 His vocal prowess were undeniable as he gave a gritty, soulful performance at Universal Music Group's Music Is Universal showcase, where he conquered the stage with a high-energy set that was impossible to ignore.

 The timing for the Chicago rapper seemed appropriate as he performed his popular guest-featuring cuts while proving he could own the stage.
 While he's no SXSW newbie, he really hit his stride this time around.

 While SXSW was more of an appetizer for his busy year ahead, he brought the heat (and Lil Yachty) to the MTV Woodies stage, making for an explosive first round and making the case for 2017 to be his year.

 The El Paso newcomer, at 19 years old, was magnetic and humble as he trotted through a handful of songs from his newly released debut album.
 He mostly handled his show like a pro, but there were times his hesitant smile suggested he was unsure if he was dreaming.
 It was fascinating to watch.

-Editor's Note: Jonathan Robles, Rachel Faylene and Sydney Smith contributed selections and commentary for this story.
+Editor's Note: Rachel Faylene, Jonathan Robles, Sydney Smith and Katie Swant contributed selections and commentary for this story.